„A magic dwells in each beginning,

-We are walking/running/cycling for 24 hours (often more – rarely less) in the winter through a beautiful, but also freezing landscape.
+We are walking/running for 24 hours (often more – rarely less) in the winter through a beautiful, but also freezing landscape.
 There is hardly any protection against the wind along the route.

-For walkers/runners, we recommend light and waterproof sports or trekking shoes; we don’t recommend heavy mountain boots.
+We recommend light and waterproof sports or trekking shoes; we don’t recommend heavy mountain boots.
 What is important is that your shoes have good shock absorption.
 If your shoes are new, you definitely have to break them in first!
 Please wear wind- and water-resistant clothes and according to the multi-layer (“onion”) principle, with one additional warm piece of clothing in your backpack for your breaks.
 And please also keep in mind that it is significantly colder during the night phase!
-The same goes for all cyclists.
-A warm jacket, long pants (maybe lined) and a balaclava under your helmet protect you against the freezing cold and wind chill.
-Please also think about the exposed areas of skin, which you should treat with a good oil-based cream as a precautionary measure.
-If the trails are icy, we recommend studded tires!

 On a long-distance tour, every ounce counts.
 So take as little as possible but as much as necessary!

 Minimum packing list for all participants:

 80 kilometers of the route are in Austria, 40 kilometers are in Hungary!

 - Warning vest